rasadov/ToDoApp/README.md

     ```

 2.  **Environment Variables:**
-    Create a `.env` file in the project root directory.
+    Create a `.env` file in the project src directory.
 This file stores sensitive configuration and settings.
 Copy the example below and replace the placeholder values with your actual configuration.

     ```dotenv
-    # Database Connection (adjust user, password, host, port, dbname as needed)
+    # Database Connection
-    # Ensure the host matches your docker-compose service name for the DB (e.g., 'db')
     DATABASE_URL=postgresql+asyncpg://user:password@db:5432/mydatabase

     # JWT Settings